Paramanga Ernest Yonli: Creation of ‘’BURKINA 2025’’ and reintroduction of the National Territorial Development Plan (SNAT)

 These three objectives were tackled by a cabinet which he composed himself and submitted to Président COMPAORÉ who approved it without any significant changes.
 The cabinet made up of technocrats, politicians and representatives from civil society, got to work on the priorities set by Yonli.

 On a social level, dialogue was used as a driving force to foster the right conditions for peace through calls for tolerance and patriotism.
 In terms of the decentralization objective, the government chose a progressive approach to ensure the best conditions for the adoption of this process by business managers, elected representatives and the wider population.

 On an economic level, under the Yonli Government, economic growth went from an annual rate of between 3 and 4% to a rate ranging from 7 to 9%.

 Decentralization in Burkina Faso was kick-started.
 As a result, the process is now complete and serves as a benchmark in the sub-region.
 Under the Yonli Government, 13 regions were created, making up the 4 provinces.
 Furthermore, the guidelines for decentralization allowed for the number of communes to be changed from 55 to 30, to allow the population to appoint their local authorities, which led to the development of participatory democracy and also to the development of local economies.

 Programmes to combat poverty, although not achieving all anticipated results, have made the country the best economic performer in the sub-region from the point of view of its multilateral partners.

 It is also worth mentioning the ten-year education development programme, which has helped speed up the literacy rate.
 Under his government, the rate of school enrolment has gone from 39 to 70% in seven years.

-Finally, instruments for the identification, evaluation and reduction of poverty have now become everyday tools for planning and economic governance leaders.
-These are all things which help to make development projects and programmes more targeted and yield faster and more tangible results.
+Instruments for the identification, evaluation and reduction of poverty have become tools for planning and economic governance leaders.
+These are things which help to make development projects and programmes targeted and yield better results.

 This was consolidated thanks to the two major decisions which today underpin the country's economic and social governance: